f-nyx/kotlin-search/README.md

 ### Documents

 The [Document](https://github.com/f-nyx/kotlin-search/blob/master/src/main/kotlin/be/rlab/search/model/Document.kt)
 is the root entity that represents an entry in the index.
+Each document in the Lucene index is a plain list of `key -> value` fields.
+Lucene supports multi-value fields, which means the same key might be stored multiple times with different values in a document.
+In order to support both single-value and multi-value fields, we use a `List<Any>` type to store the values in a [Field](https://github.com/f-nyx/kotlin-search/blob/master/src/main/kotlin/be/rlab/search/model/Field.kt).

 Documents have a 160-bits unique identifier composed by the following fields: